wercker-labs/wercker-blog/source/posts/2013-10-10-Extending-wercker.md

 * app id
 * the branch name
 * commit hash
-* user credentials: the django application allows for a username and api_key to be specified
+* user credentials: `versioning_service` application allows for a username and api_key to be specified for api calls.

 ### The definition of a step